Bottomline SWIFT Customer Security Programme

 From July 2021, all SWIFT users must carry out an independent assessment to ensure they are adhering to the CSP with the option of self-attestation no longer viable.

-In the instance of non-compliance, SWIFT can inform other members within the community and have the right to report any non-conformities to the local authorities of the respective country of that member.
+In the instance of non-compliance, SWIFT can inform other members within the community and have the right to report any non-conformities to the local authorities of that member.
 Understandably, this could have detrimental effects on an organisation; potentially jeopardising daily business operations as well as reputational damage and trust.

-In some instances, typical resolution periods can take multiple weeks to months.
-The CSP pre-attestation review will highlight any instances of non-conformance and you will be provided with a task list of any necessary remediation works required before the actual independent assessment is performed.
+In some instances, typical resolution periods can range from weeks to months.
+The CSP pre-attestation review will highlight any instances of non-conformance and you will be provided with a task list of any necessary remediation works required before the actual Independent Assessment is performed.

 Our SWIFT certified auditors will be on hand to provide guidance and ensure you have the necessary measures in place to fully comply with the SWIFT CSP.

-To fully support our customers, we have a long-standing SWIFT certified cyber risk audit partner that we have been working with for over four years to successfully deliver CSP assessments.
+In order to fully support our customers we have a long-standing SWIFT certified cyber risk audit partner with whom we have been working together for over 5 years to successfully deliver CSP assessments.
 This ensures that our customers fully understand their requirements and are able to complete the attestation to the highest standard.

 The consequences of non-compliance are high and could result in detrimental effects to both an organisation’s business and their reputation.

-The CSP is constantly evolving, it is assessed annually, with new controls introduced and advisory controls promoted to mandatory to ensure the bar continues to be raised.
-The SWIFT CSP 2021 assessment comprises a maximum of 22 mandatory controls and 9 advisory controls within the CSCF v2021.
-In 2020, 2 advisory controls were promoted to mandatory and 2 new advisory controls were introduced, however due to COVID-19 these changes were not enforced until 2021.
-In 2021 1 control was promoted to mandatory.
-Organisations must attest to v2021 of the CSCF supported by an independent assessment.
+The CSP is constantly evolving, it is assessed annually, with advisory controls promoted to mandatory to ensure the bar continues to be raised annually.
+The SWIFT CSP v2023 framework comprises of a maximum of 24 mandatory controls and 8 advisory controls.
+The 2023 framework saw the promotion of one control from advisory to mandatory (control 1.5A – Customer Environment Protection).
+Organisations must attest to the v2023 framework supported by an Independent Assessment by 31st December.

 The assessor will then provide an official certification with appropriate evidence that can be uploaded to SWIFT as proof to support your attestation.